mbari-org/aidata/README.md

 [![Python](https://img.shields.io/badge/language-Python-blue.svg)](https://www.python.org/downloads/)

-*aidata* is a command line tool to do basic extract, transform, load and download operations on ai data for a number of projects at MBARI that require detection or classifation workflows.
+*aidata* is a command line tool to do basic extract, transform, load and download operations on ai data for a number of projects at MBARI that require detection or classification workflows.

 This is a work in progress and more operations will be added as needed.